muratk3n/thirdwave/en/tweets/2019/week47.md

 True on the balance of manufacturing and services.
 There is a hard-limit to how much of an economy can be manuf.
 Most countries already produce more shit than its citizens can buy.
-For US case "bring back manufacturing" is fine (to keep know-how in-house, even that know-how already existed, plus labor will not increase as a result), but still, US will not be a "manufacturing economy" at the end.
+For US case "bring back manufacturing" is fine (to keep know-how in-house, for US tho that know-how already existed, plus labor will not increase as a result), but US will not be a "manufacturing economy" at the end.
 Services will dominate.

 [Link](https://youtu.be/Qc3ZFuUHXsU?t=766)